Two short You Tube videos: personal messages of "Why I am Unitarian Universalist:"

 Some faith groups actively promote laws or practices that discriminate against

-sexual minorities, same-sex committed couples, etc., and which limit people's choice in
+persons with a minority sexual orientation or gender identity, against same-sex committed couples, etc., and which limit people's choice in

 abortion, euthanasia, etc. Some

-believe that non-Christian faith groups worship demons, and that their organizations are
+believe that all non-Christian faith groups worship demons, and that their organizations are

 either influenced by Satan or actually led by Satan.
 They tend to be politically conservative.
 They are